Alliance Defending Freedom Leadership Team

 Senior Counsel, Baker, Donelson, Bearman, Caldwell & Berkowitz PC

-Prior to becoming a member of the Alliance Defending Freedom Board of Directors in 2008, Pickering served on the faculty for the Blackstone Legal Fellowship in 2007 and 2008.
+In 2007 and 2008, prior to becoming a member of the Alliance Defending Freedom Board of Directors, Pickering served on the faculty for the Blackstone Legal Fellowship.
+Since joining the Board of Directors of Alliance Defending Freedom, he has continued to serve on the faculty of this Fellowship.
 His passion as a former judge to see our Constitution restored to its original intent piqued his interest in Alliance Defending Freedom, which he sees as leading the way toward reaching this goal.

 Pickering has taught Sunday school at his Baptist church for more than 40 years while serving in many other capacities, including chairman of the deacons.
-He is a graduate of the University of Mississippi, and helped create the Institute for Racial Reconciliation there in 1999.
-Pickering graduated from the University of Mississippi School of Law, and received an honorary doctorate from William Carey University, where he serves on the board of trustees.
+He is a graduate of the University of Mississippi, and in 1999 helped create the Institute for Racial Reconciliation at his alma mater.
+Pickering graduated from the University of Mississippi School of Law, and received an honorary doctorate from William Carey University.
+Pickering also serves on the Boards of Trustees for the Foundation for the Civil Rights Museum in Mississippi, Wildlife Mississippi (a conservation group), and Magnolia State Bank.

 U.S. Chief Operating Officer, Campus Crusade for Christ International (now Cru)